zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 .. note::

-   The --tui option might not be supported by the GDB version installed in your development system.
+   The GDB version on the development system might not support the --tui option.

 Finally, this command connects to the GDB server using the Data Displayer Debugger (:file:`ddd`).
 The command loads the symbol table from the